Edmund-J/macDesk/README.md

 ## To do

 - Sleep: Wakes inmediately after sleep.
-This happens when the usb port in which the liquid cooler is connected is mapped in USBPorts.kext.
+This happens because the usb port in which the liquid cooler is connected is mapped in USBPorts.kext.
 If I remove the port mapping then sleep/wake works as expected.
-This is a problem because I use "liquidctl" to configure the fan speed curve and I need the port active.
-The machine does the ocassional bittorrent, so I can live with it being always awake.
+This is a problem because I use "liquidctl" to configure the fans speed curve and I need the port active.
+The machine does the ocassional bittorrent, anyway.
+I can live with it being always awake.
 Any other solution will be considered.

 ***